f14shm4n/f14.AspNetCore.FileManager/README.md

 # List of build-in operation handlers

-`IOperationHandler<CopyParam>` - for copy files and folders.
+`ICopyHandler` - for copy files and folders.

-`IOperationHandler<MoveParam>` - for move files and folders.
+`IMoveHandler` - for move files and folders.

-`IOperationHandler<CreateFolderParam>` - for create folders.
+`ICreateFolderHandler` - for create folders.

-`IOperationHandler<DeleteParam>` - for delete files and folders.
+`IDeleteHandler` - for delete files and folders.

-`IOperationHandler<FolderStructParam>` - for receiving file system map.
+`IFolderStructHandler` - for receiving file system map.

-`IOperationHandler<RenameParam>` - for rename files and folders.
+`IRenameHandler` - for rename files and folders.

-Or the same but with `IJOperationHandler<T>` for using build-in json parsing method.

 # Customizing

-You can of course create additional handlers or overwrite the default handlers.
+You can create additional handlers or overwrite the default handlers.

 ### Custom handler